Blosc/blogsite/pages/blosc-in-depth/index.rst

 Where Can Blosc Be Used?
 ------------------------

+Applications using Blosc are expected to allow I/O performance to go beyond expected physical limits.
+For example, see this `study from one of the Zarr authors <http://alimanfoo.github.io/2016/09/21/genotype-compression-benchmark.html>`_ to see the benefits of Blosc on accessing compressed data (please note that this example is a bit dated, and that new hardware and recent versions of Blosc will make the benefits to be better now in the next future.

 Blosc was initially developed for the needs of the `PyTables
 <http://www.pytables.org>`_ database and the `bcolz
 <https://github.com/Blosc/bcolz>`_ project, and it is the default
-compressor for the popular `Zarr <https://github.com/zarr-developers/zarr-python>`_ package; but of course it can be used in any situation where a fast compressor is needed.
+compressor for the popular `Zarr <https://github.com/zarr-developers/zarr-python>`_ package.
+Of course, it can be used in any situation where a fast compressor is needed.

-Applications using Blosc are expected to allow I/O performance to go beyond expected physical limits.
-For example, see this `study from one of the Zarr authors <http://alimanfoo.github.io/2016/09/21/genotype-compression-benchmark.html>`_ to see the benefits of Blosc on accessing compressed data (please note that this example is a bit dated, and that new hardware and recent versions of Blosc will make the benefits to be better now in the next future.

 Is It Ready For Production Use?